ludocode/msgpack-tools/docs/json2msgpack.md

 - Comments are allowed and ignored
 - Trailing commas in maps and arrays are allowed and ignored
-- Single quotes can be used instead of double quotes to delimit strings

 `-f`
   Convert real numbers to floats instead of doubles.